 Back in May I was proud once again to be part of the 3rd Caring with Cars event supporting the Children’s Hospice South West at Charlton Farm, Bristol.
 It’s a fantastic event where Pistonheads members come from far and wide to do their bit for charity.
 If you’d like to donate take a look at the official CWC Just Giving page.
 Every car is part of the show which makes for quite a car park!
 Even my 86 got some attention amongst the Jag’s, Astons, Porsches and Ferraris.

 Last weekend saw 100’s of beautiful cars descend on The Downs School just outside Bristol to raise money for the neighbouring Children’s Hospice.
-Find out more about the charity and the cars here and check out my photos from the very wet day below.
+Find out more about the charity and the cars here and check out my photos below.